-The bio is usually about 120-150 words long introduction text which you add when applying to exhibitions or shows.
+The bio is usually about 120-150 words long written introduction which you add to your portfolio when applying to exhibitions or shows.
 This is not to be confused with your CV or an artist statement.

 - Your name